harshfatepuria/data-analysis-test/README 599 #v1.txt

 1. We use D3 on the file distribution available in GitHub to create a Pie chart (completeDataPieChart.html) indicating the existing MIME diversity of the TREC- DD-Polar dataset

-2. Please specify the path to the entire dataset in the file named ‘pathToDataSet.txt’ Example, /Volumes/HARSH/CS599/ORIGINAL/
+2. Please specify the path to the entire dataset in the file named ‘pathToDataSet.txt’ Example,

+/Volumes/HARSH/CS599/ORIGINAL/

 3. We used Apache Tika on the entire data set to create the following:
 	a.
 A summary of the count of different types of files present:  initialSummary.json
 	b.
 A dictionary file for each file type storing the file_type, array of paths to the training data (75%), and array of paths to the testing data (25%)
-	     This file is very important because we refer to it for the paths to each file in a particular type.
+	     This file is very important because we refer it for the paths to each file in a particular MIME type.

 	Files Preparation
+	a) Build 'cs599-data-pre' as a java project
-	1) To detect file types and generate json files java typedetect.runner.TypeDetectRunner
+	b) To detect file types and generate .json files java typedetect.runner.TypeDetectRunner
 	Arguments:
 		-data		base data folder